Manjunath1607/Behavioural-Transaction-Analysis-for-Fraud-Detection/README.md

 ## ✒️ Attribution

 **K.S.
 Manjunath created this project** as part of his Lean Six Sigma **Black Belt** learning journey.
-All content, analysis, and methodology reflect original work using simulated financial data.
+All content, analysis, and structure reflect original work using simulated data.
-Feel free to reference or build upon this project — just remember to credit the author.
+You are welcome to reference or build upon this work, but please give appropriate credit.
-Unauthorized replication or plagiarism is discouraged and may result in takedown action.
+Plagiarism or unauthorized replication is discouraged and may result in takedown reporting.

 ---

-## 🔗 Next Steps (Optional Ideas)
+## 🔗 Next Steps (Optional)

-- Integrate machine learning for real-time fraud prediction
+- Integrate ML algorithms for real-time fraud detection
+- Extend analysis to the full 1M-record dataset
-- Develop a dashboard for live fraud monitoring
+- Build automated dashboards for continuous monitoring
-- Compare detection rate against industry benchmarks
+- Benchmark detection performance against industry solutions

 ---